relata/relata-prototype/README.md

 To query or edit the database directly, you can use either the `sqlite3` command line client or a tool such as [DB Browser for SQLite](https://sqlitebrowser.org/).
 While some degree of administration is available through the relata-prototype user interface, more complex changes (i.e. making a user an administrator, editing a work's CSL JSON) needs to be done by editing the database directly.

 relata-prototype comes with an example database in the file `examples/sql_relata.sqlite`.
-As mentioned in the [Quickstart](#quickstart), you should use this example database as a basis for getting started with the app.
+Note that the frontend __requires__ that a work with `id = 1` exist in the database — this is the work that will first appear in the frontend by default.
+Hence, as mentioned in the [Quickstart](#quickstart), the example database `examples/sql_relata.sqlite` is a great way to get started.

 ### Frontend architecture